NET WORTH: $9.7 billion

 FUNDING AREAS: Education, Arts & Culture

-BACKGROUND: If there is one thing that can be said about James Goodnight (he prefers to be called "Jim"), it's that he has a passion for almost everything he does.
 SAS Institute is now the largest privately owned software company in the world.
 Goodnight chose not to take the company public, and has often declined overtures from other companies to buy SAS.
+In 2012 the company was named one of the top 25 places to work in the world; in 2017, it ranked No. 3 on Forbes list of World's Best Workplaces.

-Additionally, Goodnight has made gifts to several other educational institutions, including $5 million to the William and Ida Friday Institute for Educational Innovation, and $3 million to his alma mater, North Carolina State University, to help establish a graduate business degree program for analytics.
-He has donated personal computers to a number of North Carolina high schools, and in what may be his single largest gift so far, Goodnight donated $970 million to Wake County's school construction bond proposal in 2006.
+Additionally, Goodnight has made personal gifts to several other educational institutions, including $5 million to the William and Ida Friday Institute for Educational Innovation, and $3 million to his alma mater, North Carolina State University, to help establish a graduate business degree program for analytics.
+He has also donated personal computers to a number of North Carolina high schools.

-ARTS & CULTURE: At this point Goodnight is more of a patron than an arts philanthropist, but he plans to donate his fairly substantial art collection to the North Carolina Museum of Art, and has already donated his rock collection to the North Carolina Museum of Natural Sciences.
+ARTS & CULTURE: Goodnight is an active art collector and plans to donate his fairly substantial art collection to the North Carolina Museum of Art.
+He has already donated his rock collection to the North Carolina Museum of Natural Sciences.
 He also provides financial support to the Carolina Ballet.

 DISASTER RELIEF: SAS was very involved in assisting Nepal in the aftermath of the earthquake in early 2015.
 The company was able to work with the International Organization for Migration to "analyze shelter data to better allocate resources", based on other relief work they had done in the Philippines after Typhoon Haiyan.